Disha9248/Excel_Projects/Vrinda Store Dashboard/Readme.md

 ## Conclusion
-This project provides an excellent opportunity for me as a beginners to gain tableau knowledge to solve practical data problems.
+This project provides an excellent opportunity for me as a beginners to gain excel knowledge to solve practical data problems.
 By working through these, I gain hands-on experience with Visulization, graphs, date manipulation, and conditional logic.